-- \EXPECT Controls the calculation of one-electron expectation value contribution to the diamagnetic spin-spin coupling constants. - \GETSGY Controls the set up of the right-hand sides (gradient terms). - \LINRES Controls the solution of the singlet magnetic response equations. - \TRPRSP Controls the solution of the triplet magnetic response equations (for Fermi-contact and spin-dipole contributions). - \RELAX Controls the multiplication of solution and right hand side vectors into relaxation contributions. - \SPIN-S Controls the choice of nuclei for which the spin-spin coupling constants will be calculated, as well as which contributions to the total spin-spin coupling constants are to be calculated.
+- EXPECT Controls the calculation of one-electron expectation value contribution to the diamagnetic spin-spin coupling constants. - GETSGY Controls the set up of the right-hand sides (gradient terms). - LINRES Controls the solution of the singlet magnetic response equations. - TRPRSP Controls the solution of the triplet magnetic response equations (for Fermi-contact and spin-dipole contributions). - RELAX Controls the multiplication of solution and right hand side vectors into relaxation contributions. - SPIN-S Controls the choice of nuclei for which the spin-spin coupling constants will be calculated, as well as which contributions to the total spin-spin coupling constants are to be calculated.

-10.6 Hyperfine Coupling Tensors
+10.7 Hyperfine Coupling Tensors

 B.Fernandez, P.Jørgensen, J.Byberg, J.Olsen, T.Helgaker, and H.J.Aa.Jensen.
-J.Chem.Phys., 97, 3412, (1992).
+J. Chem.
+Phys., 97, 3412, (1992).

 Solvent effects: B.Fernandez, O.Christiansen, O.Bludsky, P.Jørgensen, K.V.
 Mikkelsen.
-J. Chem.
-Phys., 104, 629, (1996).
+J.Chem.Phys., 104, 629, (1996).

 DFT: Z.Rinkevicius, L.Telyatnyk, O.Vahtras and H.Ågren.
-J.Chem.Phys., 121, 7614 (2004)
+J.Chem.Phys., 121, 7614 (2004); Z. Rinkevicius, K. J. de Almeida and O. Vahtras, J.Chem.Phys., 129, 64109 (2008)

-The calculation of hyperfine coupling tensors (in vacuum or in solution) is invoked by the keyword \ESR in the \\RESPONSE input module.
-Thus a complete input file for the calculation of hyperfine coupling tensors will be:
+The calculation of hyperfine coupling tensors (in vacuum or in solution) is invoked by the keyword ESR or keyword HFC in the RESPONSE input module.
+Thus a complete input file for the calculation of hyperfine coupling tensors will be using ESR keyword:

-'''

-DALTON INPUT

-.RUN RESPONSE
+- .RUN RESPONSE

-INTEGRALS
+- INTEGRALS

-.FC
+- .FC

-.SD
+- .SD

-WAVE FUNCTIONS
+- WAVE FUNCTIONS

-.HF
+- .HF

-RESPON
+- RESPON

-.TRPFLG
+- .TRPFLG

-ESR
+- ESR

-.ATOMS
+- .ATOMS

-2
+- 2

-1 2
+- 1 2

-.FCCALC
+- .FCCALC

-.SDCALC
+- .SDCALC

-.MAXIT
+- .MAXIT

-30
+- 30

-END OF DALTON INPUT

-'''